la2050/archive/_projects/2018/gracias-music-foundation-cultivating-and-empowering-musicians-that-give-back-to-the-community.md

 title: >-
   Gracias Music Foundation: Cultivating and empowering musicians that give back to the community
+project_summary: >-
-project_summary: "We Believe Having A Dream And Never Giving Up Will Eventually Create Tomorrow's Music.\r\n" Please describe the activation your organization seeks to launch.: >- Gracias Music Foundation serves people of all socioeconomic backgrounds.
+  We Believe Having A Dream And Never Giving Up Will Eventually Create Tomorrow's Music.
+Please describe the activation your organization seeks to launch.: >- Gracias Music Foundation serves people of all socioeconomic backgrounds.
 The Foundation promises to fulfill the dreams of those who aspires to be musicians